Todd-Kridel/TK-Social-Network-API/README.md

 #### >>> User records: [ base route: /api/users ] <<<

 * GET all user records and display a summarized listing.

   [ GET route: /api/users/ ]

   [ route title in Insomnia: Users -- Get All and Also Get All Associated Thought References and Friend References ]

 * GET a single user record and display a detailed view that includes populated thought data and friend data; by using the record ID in a URL query parameter.

   [ GET route: /api/users/:userId ]

   [ route title in Insomnia: User -- Get By /ID  and Also Get Associated Thought References and Friend References ]

 * POST-create a new user record; by using an HTTP request form and JSON format to provide the necessary field data: username and email; and during that process a new record ID is automatically created.

   [ POST route: /api/users/ + JSON form ]

   [ route title in Insomnia: User -- Create By Form ]

 * PUT-update a user record; by using the record ID in a URL query parameter and by using an HTTP request form and JSON format to provide the necessary field data: username and email.

   [ PUT route: /api/users/:userId + JSON form ]

   [ route title in Insomnia: User -- Update By /ID and Form ]

 * DELETE a user record; by using the record ID in a URL query parameter.
 + BONUS: Additionally DELETE all of the thought records and embedded reaction records that are associated with a user record that is deleted.

   [ DELETE route: /api/users/:userId/andThoughts ]

   [ route title in Insomnia: User -- Delete By /ID and Also Delete User Reference From Associated Thoughts and Reactions]

 Additional User features/routes:

 * DELETE a user record ID reference of an already-deleted-user from all of the user records of all of the friends of the deleted user; by using the record ID of the deleted user in a URL query parameter; supplemental/utility function.

   [ DELETE route: /api/users/:userId/fromFriends ]

   [ route title in Insomnia: User -- Delete From Friends ]

 * DELETE a user record and PUT-update-remove the friend record ID reference that is in the user records of all of the friends of the deleted user; by using the record ID of the deleted user in a URL query parameter.

   [ DELETE route: /api/users/:userId/andFromFriends ]

   [ route title in Insomnia: User -- Delete By /ID and Also Delete User Reference From Associated Friends ]

 * DELETE all of thought records and the associated reaction records of an already-deleted-user; by using the record ID of the deleted user in a URL query parameter; supplemental/utility function.

   [ DELETE route: /api/users/:userId/Thoughts ]

   [ route title in Insomnia: User -- Delete Thoughts and Reactions ]

 * DELETE a user record and all of the associated thought records and reaction records; and UPDATE-remove all of ID reference records of the deleted user in the friends field arrays of all of the user records of the friends of the deleted user. * THE DEVELOPMENT OF THIS DESIRED EVENTUAL ALL-INCLUSIVE FUNCTION CONTINUES TO BE IN-PROGRESS (with some re-occurring functional bugs/glitches) *; and during the in-progress time there are 2 function-pair-usages (at above) that each can achieve the same effect (DELETE user and thought/reaction records + UPDATE-remove friend ID reference records; or DELETE user and friend ID references + DELETE thought/reaction records).

   [ DELETE route: /api/users/ ]  [ * DO NOT USE YET * ]

   [ route title in Insomnia: User -- Delete By /ID and Also Delete Associated Friends and Thoughts and Reactions ]

 * DELETE a user record but do not also update friend user records or delete thought/reaction records;by using the record ID in a URL query parameter; utility function.

   [ DELETE route: /api/users/:userId/noFriendsOrThoughts ]

   [ route title in Insomnia: User -- Delete By /ID But Not Also Delete Associated Thoughts and Reactions ]

 * DELETE all user records; utility function.

   [ DELETE route: /api/users/delete/all ]

   [ route title in Insomnia: User -- Delete All ]

 * PUT-add a thought record reference ID in/to the thoughts field array of a user record; by using the record ID in a URL query parameter; utility function.

   [ PUT route: /api/users/:userId/thoughts/:thoughtId ]

   [ route title in Insomnia: User -- Add Thought ]

 * DELETE-remove a thought record reference ID from the thoughts field array of an user record; by using the record ID in a URL query parameter; utility function.

   [ DELETE route: /api/users/:userId/thoughts/:thoughtId ]

   [ route title in Insomnia: User -- Remove Thought ]

-* GET an aggregate total summary of users
+* GET an aggregate total summary of users.

   [ GET route: /api/users/aggregate/usersCountTotal ]

   [ route title in Insomnia: Users -- Aggregate Count Total ]

 #### >>> Friend User records: [ base route: /api/users ] <<<